NicolaDM/MAPLE/README.md

 Further, when using the sequence error model in MAPLE, it is possible to estimate individual sequence errors in the input alignment with option --estimateErrors .
 An output file will then contain estimated sequence errors, each with its posterior probability of being an error.

+### Parallelization

+The most time-demanding part of MAPLE is the SPR search to improve the topology of the initial tree.
+SPR search can now be run in parallel in MAPLE using multiple cores using option --numCores .
+For example:

+    pypy3 MAPLEv0.6.7.py --input inputMapleFile.txt --output MAPLE_outputFile --numCores 10

+will try to parallelize the SPR search over 10 cores.
+It is not recommended to try to parallelize over an excessive number of cores (e.g. >20) since this can currently deteriorate the method's performance.
+No matter the number of cores used, the initial stepwise addition will still be run sequentially on 1 core.

+### Inferring mutation events and a mutation-annotated tree

+MAPLE can infer mutation events on the final tree (that is, estimate a mutation-annotated tree) using option --estimateMAT .
+Inferred mutations will be annotated with posterior probabilities, so that the same mutation might be annotated on multiple branches in case of non-negligeable uncertainty in its inference.

 ### Branch support

 MAPLE can estimate branch support with a new pandemic-scale approach (SPRTA, manuscript in prep.) using option --SPRTA.